 The infected leaves with powdery mildew or other virus get mottled with a yellow mosaic patterning, and the plant becomes stunted and die.

 There is no cure other than to remove diseased plants and destroy affected vegetables.
-You should plant disease-resistant varieties seeds in your garden.
+You should plant disease-resistant varieties of seeds in your garden.

 Treat the soil for any fungal spore that can spread plant diseases through cucumber beetles or other infested plants.